 Programming of machines for additive manufacturing can be realized using various specialized software, such as Slic3r, Replicator G, Catalyst EX, Repetier-Host, and others.
 These programs represent an interface for communication with additive manufacturing machines.
 The input into these programs is a 3D model file, upon which we prepare additive layers and the required paths for material addition.
-Such programs usually allow [10]: (i) 3D model display; (ii) model scaling to the desired size; (iii) model orientation in model when several parts are produced at once; (v) slicing the addition of material with the possibility of displaying and forming of additive layers; (vi) layer addition simulation toolpath for each individual layer. and display of each layer; (vii) G- code generation for the The second example of programming additive processes, specified machine.
+Such programs usually allow [10]: (i) 3D model display; (ii) model scaling to the desired size; (iii) model orientation in the workspace; (iv) automatic or manual basing of the model when several parts are produced at once; (v) slicing and forming of additive layer; (vii) G- code generation for the specified machine.